PhilipCoder/WillCore-Todo-App/README.md

 ## Getting started

 Download the repo and change the database settings in dbSettings.json to your MySQL DB settings.
+The website will be available at http://localhost:8581/